nci/scores/docs/contributing.md

 The package maintainer may make changes to the code during the pull process or afterwards, such as resolving last-minute conflicts or making any key technical tweaks that are simple to implement.

-### Development Process for a New Metric, Statistical Technique or Tool
+### Submitting a Pull Request for a New Metric, Statistical Technique or Tool

 Please follow the [workflow for submitting pull requests](#workflow-for-submitting-pull-requests) outlined above.